arandall/meross/doc/protocol.md

 #### Appliance.Control.ConsumptionConfig

 On startup the device sends and the server returns this with `PUSH` not sure what significance this has.
-A `SET` restuts in an HTTP error.
+A `SET` results in an HTTP error.

 Method: `GET` | `PUSH`